Spin-orbital entanglement in Cr$^{3+}$-doped glasses: Theoretical framework

 \subsection{Crystal field theory}

-The crystal field theory, established in the early of the past century mainly by H. Bethe \cite{Bethe1929} and J. H. van Vleck \cite{vanVleck1978}, describes the optical and magnetic properties of $d^n$ transition metal atoms surrounded by $N$ point charges named as ligands in a specific configuration.
-In its standard version, perturbation theory is used to obtain the eigenvalues and eigenvectors of the crystal field CF Hamiltonian
+Crystal field theory (CFT), established primarly by Bethe \cite{Bethe1929} and van Vleck \cite{vanVleck1978}, describes the optical and magnetic properties of $\rm d^n$ transition metal atoms surrounded by $N$ point charges, or ligands, in a specific geometric configuration.
+In its standard formulation, perturbation theory is used to determine the eigenvalues and eigenvectors of the crystal field Hamiltonian ${\cal H}_{\rm CF}$:

-in the basis of atomic d-orbitals $|n\ell m\rangle$.
+defined within the basis of atomic d-orbitals $|n{\rm d}_m\rangle$.
 Here, $\alpha$ is the fine structure constant, $\hbar$ is the reduced Planck constant, $c$ is the velocity of the light in vacuum, $Z$ is the effective charge of the ligands, ${\bf r}$ is the position of the electron, and ${\bf R}_i$ is the position of each ligand.
-For six coordinated transition metal ions, the octahedral crystal field yields the following eigenvectors \cite{BallhausenBook}
+For six-coordinated ions, the octahedral crystal field $(O_h)$ yields the following eigenvectors \cite{BallhausenBook}: